mobiusklein/mzpeak_prototyping/doc/index.md

 Components of an mzPeak archive:

+- `mzpeak_index.json`: Definition of the files present in the archive, encoded as JSON.
+This makes resolving files by controlled terms easier than matching file names.
 - `spectra_metadata.mzpeak`: Spectrum level metadata and file-level metadata.
 Includes spectrum descriptions, scans, precursors, and selected ions using packed parallel tables.
 - `spectra_data.mzpeak`: Spectrum signal data in either profile or centroid mode.
 May be in point layout or chunked layout which have different size and random access characteristics.
 - `spectra_peaks.mzpeak` (optional): Spectrum centroids stored explicitly separately from whatever signal is in `spectra_data.mzpeak`, such as from instrument vendors who store both profile and centroid versions of the same spectra.
 This file may not always be present.